happygears/netspyglass-netbox/README.md

       --netid NETID         NetSpyGlass network id, usually "1" (default=1) --interval INTERVAL   Poll Netbox and NetSpyGlass at this interval (in seconds). (default=300)
-      --log-dir LOG_DIR     Directory where the log will be created